adamjarling/loc-speculative-annotations/README.md

 ### IIIF Manifests

-Application metadata is represented by IIIF Presentation API 3.0 manifest files.
-The organization is as follows (currently):
+Application metadata is represented by a combination of local IIIF Presentation API 3.0 manifest files, and Library of Congress hosted IIIF manifest files.
+The organization of local files is as follows:

+_Top level manifest:_
+`public/iiif/speculative-annotations-manifest.json`

 - Top level **Collection** type manifest resource which contains information about the Speculative Annotation works as a collection.
 - Individual **Manifest** type manifests which each represent a Work, its metadata, annotations, containing LOC Collection, and more.